 Consequences of AC Bypass pulley failure

 Once the serpentine belt breaks from the system failure, you will experience power loss in your engine accessories including the alternator and pump.
-Continued running on this failure will not only reduce power output but also impacts your gas mileage.
+Continued running on this failure will reduce power output and impact gas mileage.

 Final word

 The AC system is an important component for good driving conditions.
-This system follows a pretty standard design across manufacturers Sure you could crack a window to allow air circulation, but an AC enabled car is the best way to efficiently cool down when driving during hot weather.
+This system follows a standard design across manufacturers, and you could crack a window to allow air circulation.
+Still, an AC enabled car is the best way to cool down when driving during hot weather efficiently.

-However, the AC system is prone to some issues that could interfere with proper function.
-In the event that you experience these issues, it is advisable that you see a professional for further insight.
+However, the AC system is prone to issues that could interfere with proper function.
+If you experience these issues, you should see a professional for further insight.